As 2 U.S. Troops Reported Dead In Afghanistan, Donald Trump Boasts On Twitter About ‘Great Reviews’ For SOTU

 Two United States special forces soldiers were killed in Afghanistan on Saturday, according to a report by The Military Times, and six more were wounded in a gun battle that was reported to be an “insider” attack.
 But though the troop deaths were reported early Saturday afternoon on the U.S. east coast, Donald Trump had not commented on the situation as of midnight that night.

-Trump was active on Twitter Saturday evening however, posting a series of tweets in which he offered thanks for “great reviews” of his State of the Union speech, attacked Senators who voted to convict him in his impeachment trial, and offered a plug for a Fox News show.
+Trump was active on Twitter Saturday evening, however, posting a series of tweets in which he offered thanks for “great reviews” of his State of the Union speech, attacked Senators who voted to convict him in his impeachment trial, and offered a plug for a Fox News show.

-One month earlier, Trump also faced criticism for his failure to comment on a Iranian rocket attack against U.S. troops stationed in Iraq — though later that night Trump finally tweeted “All is well!” and “So far so good!”
+One month earlier, Trump also faced criticism for his failure to comment on an Iranian rocket attack against U.S. troops stationed in Iraq — though later that night Trump finally tweeted “All is well!” and “So far so good!”

 But at approximately midnight on Saturday, February 8, Trump took to Twitter to post a video clip of Fox News host Jeanine Pirro calling Utah Republican Senator Mitt Romney a “snake” over his vote to convict Trump.